About Us

 Subscribe to our monthly newsletter to keep current on our activities, opportunities for participation and education, and other zero waste news.

-We have yet to resume in-person meetings for the general public.
-Occasionally we hold Zoom meetings with special speakers.
-(The events calendar below will keep you informed of those occasions.)
-Our steering committee consists of Carolyn Hart, Diane Landry (ZW director), Alison Kettering (program speaker liaison), Susan Knell (Terracycle collector), Whitney Lane, Jane Martin (Tableware Lending Library head), and Barbara Ochota (education lead).
+Our steering committee consists of Carolyn Hart, Diane Landry (ZW director), Susan Knell (Terracycle collector), Whitney Lane, Jane Martin (Tableware Lending Library head), Barbara Ochota (education lead) and Anna Ullrich (Reuse/Recycle Guide hawk).
 We encourage you to contact us if you would like to be involved in Zero Waste endeavors.

 What We Do and How We Inform